adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #26 Establish the Network Access to the cluster/database.
 You can limit it to only a certain IP-Address or you can establish to give it access from anywhere.
 Confirm your selection after you make it.

+#27 Establish the Database Access to the cluster/database.
+Select the way you wish to authenticate by the given options.
+If you select a user/psw ... ensure you randomly generate the password for added security.
+But ALSO COPY that password and save it somewhere.